UniHD-CEG/cuda-memtrace/README.md

 It has been superficially tested against the LLVM+Clang release 7.0, we expect incompatibilietes when building against different version due to frequent API changes.
+The monorepo mirror on github likely results in dysfunctional builds, so we recommend using the multirepo mirror on `https://github.com/llvm-mirror/{repo}`.
+The cause of this issue has not been determined yet.

 # Building